QUESTION 1. (Actually a whole series of related questions)

 channel Moskva Okrytki Mir and Enter Film (with has a choice of Russian and Ukranian soundtracks) and 7

-other free to air Ukranian Channels (including TRK Ukraina) many of whose programs are in Russian.
+other free to air Ukrainian Channels (including TRK Ukraina) many of whose programs are in Russian.

 Sirius also has a Nordic footprint for which an 85cm dish isn't really large enough from the UK but